ikurotime/devflix/README.en.md

 ## Installation and Usage 🛠️

-1. Clone this repository on your local machine.
+- Clone this repository on your local machine.

-2. Make sure you have Node.js and npm installed.
+- Make sure you have Node.js and npm installed.

-3. Install dependencies using the following command:
+- Install dependencies using the following command:

 ```bash
 npm install
 ```

-4. Configure the Supabase and Prisma database according to the instructions in the configuration files.
+- Configure the Supabase and Prisma database according to the instructions in the configuration files.

-5. Start the development server with:
+- Start the development server with:

 ```bash
 npm run dev
 ```

-6. Visit http://localhost:5173 in your browser to access DevFlix!
+- Visit http://localhost:5173 in your browser to access DevFlix!

 ## Contribution 🤝

 Thank you for considering contributing to DevFlix!
-All Pull Requests are welcome ☺🙏 If you want to collaborate, follow these steps:
+All Pull Requests are welcome 🤓☝ If you want to collaborate, follow these steps:

-1. Create a Fork of this repository.
+- Create a Fork of this repository.

-2. Create a branch with your feature or improvement:
+- Create a branch with your feature or improvement:

 ```bash
 git checkout -b feature/AmazingFeature
 ```

-3. Commit your changes:
+- Commit your changes:

 ```bash
 git commit -m 'Add some AmazingFeature'
 ```

-4. Push the branch to your fork:
+- Push the branch to your fork:

 ```bash
 git push origin feature/AmazingFeature
 ```

-5. Open a Pull Request.
+- Open a Pull Request to this repository.

+- Done!
+Your Pull Request will be reviewed as soon as possible.
+TYSM! 😁

 ## License 📄